TauDEM Toolbox banner

 Grid Files

-TauDEM5.3 reads any grid data that supported by Geospatila Data Abstraction Library (GDAL) and complete lists of raster format supported by GDAL can be found here http://www.gdal.org/formats_list.html.
-However, TauDEM5.3 writes output result only in TIFF format.
+TauDEM 5.4 reads any grid data that supported by Geospatial Data Abstraction Library (GDAL).
+Raster formats supported by GDAL can be found here http://www.gdal.org/formats_list.html.
+However, TauDEM 5.4 only writes files with extensions ".tif",".tiff", ".img", ".sdat", ".bil", ".bin", using their corresponding GDAL definitions.

-For a table listing the TauDEM grid defintions and naming conventions table click here.
+For a table listing the TauDEM grid definitions and naming conventions table click here.

 OGR files